FrediBach/Blowson/README.md

-# json-data-extender
+# Blowson

-Extend JSON like sample data based on some very simple rules.
+*Blow* up J*SON* like sample data in an awesomely realistic way!

 ## About

-JSON Data Extender was created to make mocking of API's with realistic sample data easier and more powerful.
+Blowson was created to make mocking of API's with realistic sample data easier and more powerful.
 It's an integral part of a Frontend First Development workflow described here: [www.frontendfirstdevelopment.com](http://www.frontendfirstdevelopment.com/)

+This library was originally called JSON Data Extender and renamed to Blowson: [JSON Data Extender](https://github.com/FrediBach/json-data-extender)

 Other related projects and libraries are: [JSON Data Import](https://github.com/hasura/json-data-import) (for Hasura)